vekamo/mwc-wallet/doc/slatepack_data_format.md

 Sending a mobile MWC transaction should be as easy as scanning a simple QR code encoded from a bech32 SlatepackAddress Or as easy as pasting the SlatepackAddress of your counterparty into your wallet for any other device.
-Or if Tor is not accessible, or the receiving party is not online, as easy as copying and pasting a couple of SlatepackMessage strings with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)
+Then the SlatepackMessage can be exchanged easily via copy and paste with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)

 # Reference-level explanation